TOSSI-Foundation/oai-nwdaf-ts/README.md

 ### PCF policies

-`configs/pcf-policies/` is the PCF's authorization data, in three parts — named PCC rules, the DNAI sets they reference, and a mapping from each subscriber (SUPI) to a rule. `make ues` regenerates the subscriber mapping for however many UEs you ask for.
+`configs/pcf-policies/` is the PCF's authorization data, in three parts: named PCC rules, the DNAI sets they reference, and a mapping from each subscriber (SUPI) to a rule. `make ues` regenerates the subscriber mapping for however many UEs you ask for.

 > The PCF loads **every** file in `policy_decisions/`.
 Never leave a backup copy
-> there — a stale file silently overrides the live one.
+> there, because a stale file silently overrides the live one.

 * * *